jhipster/jhipster-online/README.md

                             # must be registered in you GitLab application callback URLs
         jhipster-bot-oauth-token: XXX # Your bot personnal access token.
 ```

+## Building for production

+To generate a production build, like any normal JHipster application, please run:

+    ./mvnw -Pprod clean package

+### Using Docker
+You can also fully dockerize your application and all the services that it depends on.
+To achieve this, first build a docker image of your app by running:

+    ./mvnw package -Pprod dockerfile:build

+Then run:

+    docker-compose -f src/main/docker/app.yml up -d

 ## Help and contribution to the project